 Maria Tatar chairs the Program in Folklore and Mythology at Harvard University, where she teaches courses in German Studies, Folklore, and Children’s Literature.

 The beauty of the fairytale in the oral storytelling tradition is that the child survives.
-The child is put into the worst scenario possible, with villains, treachery, danger out in the world, and yet like Little Red Riding Hood, if you use your wits and are courageous, you can survive.
+The storyteller puts the child into the worst scenario possible, with villains, treachery, danger out in the world and yet, like Little Red Riding Hood, if you use your wits and are courageous, you can survive.

-In the Grimms’ version of Little Red Riding Hood you may say the girl needs the hunter, but in the early versions recorded in 19th C France, LRRH outwits the wolf, managing to escape on her own.
+In the Grimms’ version of “Little Red Riding Hood” you may say the girl needs the hunter, but in the early versions recorded in 19th C France, Little Red Riding Hood outwits the wolf, managing to escape on her own, without patriarchal help.

-Classic tales are so elastic, shapeshifting into new versions of themselves.
-They are symptomatic of a culture, and take up issues that are profoundly important to us: Innocence and seduction in LRRH, Monstrosity and Compassion in Beauty And The Beast.
-They help us work through issues, tapping right into our cultural anxieties.
+Classic tales are elastic, shapeshifting into new versions of themselves.
+They are symptomatic of a culture, and deal with the issues that are profoundly important to us: Innocence and seduction in “Little Red Riding Hood”, Monstrosity and Compassion in “Beauty And The Beast“.
+These tales tap right into our cultural anxieties.

 When did we start the tradition and practice of the bedtime story?
 This isn’t easy to document.
-Little Women seems to have the first scene of reading where parents argue about what to do at bedtime — force the child to go to sleep or coddle the child by reading to them.
+Little Women seems to have the first scene of reading where parents argue about what to do at bedtime — force the child to go to sleep or ‘coddle’ the child by reading to them?

 This bedtime prayer is really quite dark.
 (If I should die before I wake…) That’s the time that a child’s thoughts turn.

-Charlotte’s Web begins with Where’s Papa going with that axe?.
+Charlotte’s Web begins with Where’s Papa going with that axe?

 The conundrum for parents putting children to sleep is that a good, exciting story can keep kids awake.
-Now we have One Minute Bedtime Stories.
-There are at least dozens of these kinds of books that are ‘guaranteed’ to put your child to sleep.
-There are lots of ‘countdown to sleep’ type of plots.
+Modern publishing offers titles such as One Minute Bedtime Stories.
+There are dozens of these books, ‘guaranteed’ to put your child to sleep.
+There are many ‘countdown to sleep’ type of plots.

 We’re desperate now to have our children read more, but it’s not long since having a child with its head in a book was a bad thing, and big readers were encouraged to go out and enjoy themselves in the sunshine.
 Many children today are still described as being ‘bookworms’ or voracious in a negative way.
-There are still negative connotations — it’s an antisocial activity.
-Books can be read in isolation.
-But what the book offers that real life cannot is the opportunity to see inside somebody’s mind, to really know what they’re thinking.
-Book characters can be like friends for a child.
-In real life we can’t mind read — people are always misrepresenting what they’re really thinking.
+Negative connotations remain — reading as an antisocial activity.
+(The word ‘antisocial’ is most often used incorrectly.
+These people often mean ‘asocial’ activity, and in that they are still wrong.)

-The champions of electronic media say reading leaves little room for improvisation, social interaction and creativity.
+Some champions of electronic media say reading leaves little room for improvisation, social interaction and creativity.
 Maria Tatar is astonished that fairytales seem to thrive in a culture of electronic entertainments.
-Fairytales migrate well into many media, and they can still provide a visceral entertainment and they get us talking about the characters, about the right thing to do, and how to manage in a world full of perils and opportunities.
+Fairytales migrate well into many media, and can still provide a visceral entertainment.
+Fairytale get us talking about the characters, about the right thing to do in any given situation, and about how to manage in a world full of perils and opportunities.